Steffo99/lihzahrd/README.md

 `lihzahrd` is licensed under the [AGPL 3.0](/LICENSE.txt).
 That means you have to publish under the same license the source code of any program you create that uses `lihzahrd`.

+## See also

+- [flyingsnake](https://github.com/Steffo99/flyingsnake), a map renderer using this package